 Inflation in most developed economies continued to climb, reaching the highest level in a generation.
-Lingering supply chain disruptions, food and energy shortages worsened by the Ukrainian conflict, and resurgent consumer demand post-pandemic contributed to rising prices.
+Lingering supply chain disruptions, food and energy shortages worsened by the Ukrainian conflict, and resurgent consumer demand postpandemic contributed to rising prices.
 Central banks, having previously insisted that price pressures were transitory, were forced to make a U-turn, setting out aggressive plans to regain the upper hand and restore price stability.
-The US Federal Reserve boosted its benchmark interest rate by 0.75%-the largest single increase in 28 years-after a worse-than-expected 8.6% rise in consumer prices in May and pledged to increase rates until inflation is under control.
-Central bankers in the UK, Canada, Australia, and Switzerland all raised borrowing rates, along with numerous Emerging Markets (EM) central banks.
+The US Federal Reserve boosted its benchmark interest rate by 0.75%-the largest single increase in 28 years- a worse-than-expected 8.6% rise in consumer prices in May and pledged to increase rates until inflation is under control.
+Central bankers in the UK, Canada, Australia, and Switzerland all raised borrowing rates, along with numerous Emerging Markets (EMs) central banks.
 The European Central Bank, despite faltering economic growth, previewed a July rate increase that will be its first in 11 years and hinted at additional hikes in the months ahead.
-An exception
+An exception was the Bank of Japan, which remains committed to its ultra-accommodative monetary policy.
+All these factors weighed on the economic